taylorsimone-dispatches/Newsletter/README.md

 I'm Taylor.

 A Vancouver-based motion picture techie and freelance journalist.
-I currently work for the largest film local in Canada.
 My specialties include communications, reporting, privacy, data, and conflict resolution in the motion picture industry.

 Click [here](https://taylorsimone.substack.com/about) to go to my my newsletter on Substack